 The shorebird migration period is the most exciting time of year to visit the BBO.
-From late-March through late-April the bay is packed with tens of thousands of birds in their colourful breeding plumage.
+From late March until late April, the bay is packed with tens of thousands of birds in their colourful breeding plumage.
 From here their feet won't touch ground for 6 days...
-6,000km away by the Yellow Sea, China.
+6,000 km away by the Yellow Sea, China.

-The Public Migration Watch will be held on Saturday the 14th of April 2018 and is free!
+Our Public Migration Watch will be held on Sunday 31st March 2019 and is free!
 Everyone is invited to watch the shorebirds depart Roebuck Bay's incredible mudflats.
-Meet at the BBO at 3:30pm before joining the group down to the bay.
-A barbeque will take place during the migration watch (4 - 6pm) where you can purchase food and drinks.
+Meet at the BBO at 3:30 pm before joining the group down at the bay.
+A barbecue will take place during the migration watch (4–6 pm) where you can purchase food and drinks.